 And lest you think that this is a unique, one-time ranking, think again.
-Israel has for many years ranked highly in similar Gallup, Forbes and UN polls.
+In 2020, Israel was ranked #14 and last year it was ranked #11.
+In addition, Israel has for many years ranked highly in similar Gallup, Forbes and UN polls.

 Let me share with you a number of reasons, in no particular order, that have been proposed to explain the source of Israel’s happiness.

 One possible explanation is that Israel’s demographics are strong: while many countries’ populations are declining, Israel’s population is robustly expanding.
 This sense of continuity and growth is a compelling motive to elicit a national sense of happiness and stability.

 An inspiring answer is that, despite becoming westernized, Israel’s definition of happiness is deeply rooted in the Prophet Isaiah’s vision of the Jewish people’s role as an “ohr lagoyim,” a light unto the nations.
 Living a meaningful existence – realizing that you have value and that you can add value – is an understandable justification for happiness.

 Another reason – or, some may argue, an extension of the last explanation - is that Israelis are happy living in an enlightened society that leads the world, on a per capita basis, in scientific publications, museums, and new book publishing - and boasts an inordinate number of Nobel Prize winners.